infiniflow/infinity/docs/references/http_api_reference.md

 **DELETE** `/databases/{database_name}/tables/{table_name}`

 Deletes a table from a specified database.
+If the table does not exist, the action taken depends on the `drop_option` parameter.

 ### Request